 Substantially all costs of administering the Plan are paid by the Company.
-However, starting in 2011, a portion of administrative fees were charged to participants' accounts (a monthly fee of 0.05% of the participant's account balance up to a maximum of \$5).
+However, a portion of administrative fees are charged to participants' accounts (a monthly fee of 0.05% of the participant's account balance up to a maximum of \$5).